Best For

 In addition, the mattress foundation is split, which allows the mattress to have varying firmnesses on each side of the mattress.

-In our performance tests, I experienced excellent cooling, deep sinkage, very high motion transfer, extremely fast response time, moderate bounce, excellent edge support, excellent sex performance, excellent pressure relief, exceptional off-gassing duration, and a very good company score as well.
+In our performance tests, I experienced excellent cooling, deep sinkage, high motion transfer, very fast response time, moderate bounce, excellent edge support, good sex performance, excellent pressure relief, outstanding off-gassing duration, and a fair company score as well.

 For couples with different firmness needs / preferences the Ascend Air mattress is a great option.